pocketrice/tonic/README.md

 Better stats, actually competent Wrapped, finer track scrubbing, djay-styled mixing and scratching, Genkhord, quick account switching, support for ALL files and playlists to show in friends!

 Customize your clients — parallel, handoff, or "singleton" playback!
+Queue songs separately, play them in sync (in case you're rendering @ 5am)...

+Make Flasks, which ~~are really just fancy playlists~~ lets you collect different pools of music that play with different criteria (times of day, schedule, toggles... limitless possibility!) whilst not requiring strenuous management of many playlists.
+Your mood, music taste, and atmosphere shift all the time, so why should your playlists stay static?

+Embeddable miniplayer built with more of the good stuff (web components, lightweight, all resources pack-in) and less of the BS (DRM, flashy watermarks, 400kb library bloat)...

 Musician?
 Embed any VST, use a suite of efficient music annotation/analysis tools, and use Tonic as a first-class tracker!
 Plays virtually any audio format under the sun (yes, even .spc!)